Katja Snoeijs

-Katja Snoeijs (/nl/; born 31 August 1996) is a Dutch professional footballer who plays as a striker for the Women's Super League club Everton and the Netherlands national team.
+Katja Snoeijs (/nl/; born 31 August 1996) is a Dutch professional footballer who plays as a striker for Vrouwen Eredivisie club Ajax and the Netherlands national team.

 Club career

 SC Telstar and VV Alkmaar

 A youth academy product of Fortuna Wormerveer, Snoeijs made her senior club debut with SC Telstar on 28 August 2015 in a 6–0 loss to Twente.
 She scored her first goal on 7 November 2015 in a 4–1 defeat against Ajax.
 After finishing as the league's top scorer for two consecutive seasons, Snoeijs joined PSV in July 2018.

 PSV

 During the 2018–19 season, Snoeijs scored 20 goals in 24 matches for PSV, leading the club to a first-place finish.
 Her first goals for the team were a brace against her former team VV Alkmaar, lifting PSV to a 5–0 win.
 A week later, she scored another brace in a 5–0 win against SC Heerenveen.
 Snoeijs was in goals in the Eredivisie, just one goal behind Joëlle Smits of Twente.

 During the 2019–20 season, Snoeijs scored 13 goals in 12 matches before the season was suspended due to the COVID-19 pandemic.
 Snoeijs' 13 goals ranked second in the league.